Likes to bark a lot!

 American Eskimo Dogs, Shiba Inus, and Chow Chows are three dog breeds that are similar to these dogs.

-- Shiba Inu: Shiba Inus and Finnish Spitzes both have a relatively easy-going personality and can be a good dog for a first-time owner.
+- Shiba Inu: Shiba Inus and Finnish Spitzes both have relatively easygoing personalities and can be good dogs for first-time owners.
 Both breeds have a high energy level and require a good amount of exercise.
 Finnish Spitzes are more vocal than Shiba Inus and more likely to bark.

 - Chow Chow: Chow Chows and Finnish Spitzes are both very loyal and independent breeds.
 Chow Chows are larger than Finnish Spitzes, though.
 Their average weight is 57.5 pounds, while the average weight of a Finnish Spitz is just 33 pounds.